LilSmittyy/CITC-1300/README.md

-# CITC 1300 Project Page- Nate Smith
+# CITC 1300 Project Nate Smith

 <a href="intro_to_html/index.html">Intro to HTML</a>